Scriabin Recording

 Once in a blue moon a record appears by a hitherto unknown artist who seems destined to take his place among the elect.
 Both musically and technically, this debut is on a par with those two greatest of Scarlatti pianists, Horowitz and Pletnev.
 As eloquent in the most poignant sonatas as he is brilliant in the showstoppers, Sudbin is already a master.

-Daniel Stearns, Piano
+— Daniel Stearns,

 Concert Reviews

-Yevgeny Sudbin is already hailed as potentially one of
+Yevgeny Sudbin is already hailed as potentially one of the greatest pianists of the 21st century

 The Daily Telegraph

-The slow movement slides a seemingly nonchalant melody over dreamy chords that have become clichés at the hands of smoochy hotel bar pianists, but Sudbin played it straight.
+The Thrill of the Chase The slow movement slides a seemingly nonchalant melody over dreamy chords that have become clichés at the hands of smoochy hotel bar pianists, but Sudbin played it straight.
 The last movement went like a rocket.
 Here the soloist excelled, his youth confident in its delirious speed, the orchestra panting in the excitement of the chase.

-Rick Jones, London New Statesman
+London New Statesman

 There has been much buzz surrounding 28-year-old Sudbin.
 The slender Russian's recent recordings have received highly favorable notices.
 Justly so.
 Friday night he brought a remarkably buoyant touch and sensitivity to Rachmaninoff's beloved variations.
 Some pianists naturally bring a white-hot, visceral intensity to their music-making.
 And then there are others who prefer a cooler, "Apollonian" dignity.
 While Sudbin's pianism tended toward the latter, he conveyed excitement.
 Thunderous octaves gave way to beautifully textured voicing in the famous Variation XVIII.
 Every note and gesture in Sudbin's playing was musical.
 Read More...

-Matthew Erikson, Fort Worth Star-Telegram
+Fort Worth Star-Telegram

 Sudbin's great quality was his acute sense of characterization, conveying not just the letter of the music through his consummate technique, but also its spirit through his intuition and inspiration.
 Any chance to hear him should be snapped up.

-Geoffrey Norris, The Daily Telegraph
+— Geoffrey Norris,

 Sudbin's standing as an electrifying artist was emphatically confirmed.
 (Wigmore Hall)